MarkusHobisch/Secasy/docs/en/ALGORITHM.md

 cell-level diffusion complete first, then — from the final grid state — the required number of 64-bit blocks is extracted in Phase 4.

-Empirically, all security metrics (avalanche effect, bit bias, collision resistance, sequential correlation, byte-position uniformity) are stable from as few as 1 round across all supported hash sizes (see Round Reduction Analysis).
-This is because collision resistance and the avalanche effect originate primarily in Phase 2; the processing rounds amplify diffusion but are not its source.

-The production default of `DEFAULT_NUMBER_OF_ROUNDS = 10` reflects a
-conservative engineering choice: while a single round is empirically sufficient, 10 rounds are chosen as a defence-in-depth margin against algebraic attacks on the initialisation phase that the statistical tests above cannot detect.
-The overhead is modest — empirically less than 10 % throughput reduction compared to a single round.
+Empirically, all statistical metrics tested (avalanche effect, bit bias, collision resistance, sequential correlation, byte-position uniformity) are essentially flat as the round count $r$ is reduced from $100$ down to the minimum permitted by $\lceil \text{hashBits}/64 \rceil$.
+We interpret this as a consequence of the algebraic structure of the round operation, **not** as evidence of cryptographic sufficiency at low $r$.
+The six per-cell operations (ADD, SUB, XOR, RLX, RRA, INVERT) are $\mathrm{GF}(2)$-linear except for the carry chain of modular addition; iterating a mostly-linear map does not change the statistical fingerprint of the output beyond the first few rounds, while leaving algebraic relations intact.
+Statistical tests of the kind summarised in the round-reduction study are insensitive to such relations.

+The production default of `DEFAULT_NUMBER_OF_ROUNDS = 10` is therefore a conservative engineering choice.
+It is **not** justified by an argument that fewer rounds are cryptographically secure — such an argument would require targeted differential / algebraic analysis (Section 10) that has not yet been performed — but by the observation that raising the round count does not detectably degrade the statistical profile while keeping the per-hash cost low.

-> **Structural contrast to SHA/sponge constructions:** In classical hash
+> **Structural contrast to AES / Keccak.** In SHA-2 [@nist_fips180_4] and Keccak [@nist_fips202], each round applies
-> functions such as SHA-2 or Keccak, security is analysed primarily through
-> the round function — fewer rounds directly imply weaker security.
-In Secasy,
-> the primary security core lies in the **initialisation phase (Phase 2)**:
-> the prime-driven cursor walk distributes and non-linearly mixes input data
-> across all 256 cells before Phase 3 begins at all.
-Phase 3 therefore acts as
-> **defense-in-depth** — an additional hardening layer, not the foundation of
-> collision resistance.
+> a structurally rich transformation with non-linear S-box layer ($\chi$ in Keccak) and round-specific constants; the

-> *"We propose a hash construction whose security relies on state-dependent,
+> wide-trail security argument [@daemen2002_aes, ch.
+9] relies critically on iterating this structure.
+Secasy's
-> prime-driven initialisation rather than on an iterated round function, and
-> empirically demonstrate that security metrics saturate within a single
-> processing round."*
+> Phase 3 currently applies the **same** per-cell operation (fixed by the color index set in Phase 2) in every round
+> and contains no S-box layer.
+Algebraically, the construction therefore behaves — with respect to attacks that
+> linearise through Phase 3 — essentially as a single-round design preceded by the Phase-2 input integration and
+> followed by the Phase-4 extractor.
+This is an honest characterisation of the present design; addressing it (for
+> example by introducing a per-round S-box or round constants) is identified as future work.

 ---